What are the three DWI Detection Phases?

 Above all, police gather proof the driver is DUI in each phase.
 This includes recording these events with body and dash cameras.
 Prosecutors then use this evidence to convict motorists of DUI.

-DUI Phase One: Driving Violations.
+DUI Detection Phase One, part 1: Driving Violations.

 In phase one, police do two things.
 First, they watch how the driver operates the car.
 Second, they watch how the driver stops the car.
 During each step, police look for evidence of DUI.
 But at the same time, the traffic stop is not always connected to a DUI violation.